Li Rui: Return to prominence

-However, after Mao's death in 1976 and the emergence of Deng Xiaoping, Li regained his party membership.
-In 1982, he was elected to the Central Committee of the Party for a five-year term, and in April of the same year he became vice director of the Organization Department of the Communist Party, an influential role focused on the promotion, demotion, and recruitment of senior officials within the party.
-However, in 1984 he was forced to resign from this role after being unwilling to "give special preference to the offspring of senior officials," according to the New York Times.
+After Mao's death in 1976 and the emergence of Deng Xiaoping, Li regained his CCP membership.
+In 1979, he became vice-minister of the Ministry of Electric Industry, serving for three years.
+The same year, Li remarried; his second wife (and later widow) was Zhang Yuzhen (张玉珍).
+In 1982, he was elected to the Central Committee for a five-year term, and in April of the same year he became vice director of the Organisation Department of the CCP, an influential role focused on the promotion, demotion, and recruitment of senior officials.
+In 1983, under the direction of Song Renqiong and Xi Zhongxun, Li helped lead the second official investigation into the Guangxi Massacre.
+In 1984 he was forced to resign from his role at the Organisation Department because, according to The New York Times, he refused to "give special preference to the offspring of senior officials".